The Tokenization Revolution: What Every REI Needs to Know

 How It Differs from REITs and Crowdfunding

-Here's where people get confused.
-They hear "blockchain" and think it's something entirely new.
-It's not.
+People hear "blockchain" and assume it's something entirely new.
+It isn't.
 It's a different wrapper around familiar structures.

 REITs trade on public exchanges.
-You buy shares of Realty Income on the NYSE, you can sell them in 3 seconds.
+Buy shares of Realty Income on the NYSE and you can sell them in 3 seconds.
 Instant liquidity.
 But you don't pick the properties — the fund manager does.
 And REIT dividends get taxed as ordinary income, not at the lower capital gains rate.

-Crowdfunding — platforms like Fundrise, CrowdStreet, RealtyMogul — lets you invest in specific deals.
+Crowdfunding platforms like Fundrise, CrowdStreet, and RealtyMogul let you invest in specific deals.
 You pick the property.
 Minimums range from $500 to $25,000.
-But your money is locked up for 3-7 years.
-Limited liquidity.
+But your money is locked for 3-7 years with limited liquidity.
 You're relying on the sponsor to execute.

 Tokenization sits between the two.
 You pick specific assets (like crowdfunding).
-Ownership is recorded on-chain (that's new).
+Ownership is recorded on-chain (that's the new part).
 Minimums can be as low as $100.
 And in theory, you can trade tokens on a secondary marketplace.

 In theory.